billettg/npmhome/README.md

 Self-hosted and fully automated dashboard for your Nginx Proxy Manager proxy hosts!

-No configuration required other than entering your Nginx Proxy Manager location and credentials and host icons are automatically fetched from the service, or external CDN.
+No configuration required other than entering your Nginx Proxy Manager location and credentials and host icons are automatically fetched from the service, or external CDN (requires internet access).

 ## Screenshots